Integrate your app with an Azure virtual network

 If the virtual network is in a different subscription than the app, you must ensure that the subscription with the virtual network is registered for the

 Microsoft.Web resource provider.
-You can explicitly register the provider by following this documentation, but it's automatically registered when creating the first web app in a subscription.
+You can explicitly register the provider by following this documentation, but it also automatically registers when creating the first web app in a subscription.

 You can control what traffic goes through the virtual network integration.
 There are three types of routing to consider when you configure virtual network integration.
 Application routing defines what traffic is routed from your app and into the virtual network.
 Configuration routing affects operations that happen before or during startup of your app.
 Examples are container image pull and app settings with Key Vault reference.
 Network routing is the ability to handle how both app and configuration traffic are routed from your virtual network and out.